Current Exhibition

 Open Exhibition – All Things Great and Small

-We invite submissions for All Things Great and Small, an online glass exhibition exploring scale and detail in everyday life.
-We welcome a wide range of glassmaking techniques—from traditional blowing, casting, and fusing to experimental approaches—and are particularly interested in works that highlight the extraordinary in the familiar, whether through monumental forms or intricate, close-up details.
+We invited submissions for All Things Great and Small, an online glass exhibition exploring scale and detail in everyday life.
+We welcomed a wide range of glassmaking techniques — from traditional blowing, casting, and fusing to experimental approaches — and were particularly interested in works that highlight the extraordinary in the familiar, whether through monumental forms or intricate, close-up details.

 Launched on:25th May 2026